Don’t Miss Nelson’s Largest Regatta!

 Frequently Asked Questions

 Which fleet for me?

 The Trailer Yachts and Sports Boats will race separately on Friday, Saturday and Sunday.
-The NZTYA South Island Championships will be held in conjunction with the Nelson Regatta.
+The NZTYA National Championships will be held in conjunction with the Nelson Regatta.

 Two Yachting Association categories will apply for keel-boats: for all inshore races YA Cat 5 will apply; and for the longer passage races to, from, and within Abel Tasman National Park (weather permitting) YA Cat 4 will apply.